DarrellBest/wordle_solver/README.md

 - Step 4.
 Enter your result in the prompt.
 - Step 5.
 Repeat steps 1 - 4 until solved.

-Enter the result as a 5 digit number.
-For example, the solution is DRANK and you TREAD.
-The solution number would look like 02011.
-0: Letter not in word, 1: Letter is in the wrong position, 2: letter is in the correct position

 An example solve:

     Most likely word(s): ['slate', 'sauce', 'slice', 'shale', 'saute', 'share', 'sooty', 'shine', 'suite', 'crane']